AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-async-apis.md

 ## Expanding Images with Async APIs

 The asynchronous API are even more powerful; in this next example, we take a source image, upload it, and then use the [Expand Image Asynchronous API](../api/generative_expand/V3_Async/) to resize it.
-Instead of doing one resize after another, we can kick off multiple jobs at once so we can resize am image much more efficiently.
-Do note that there are many different ways to multiple asynchronous processes in code.
-This example takes a simpler approach and you can perform it many different ways.
-The good news is that *with* these asynchronous APIs, you can have richer, more complex handling.
+Instead of doing one resize after another, we can kick off multiple jobs at once so we can resize an image much more efficiently.

 First, let's look at our wrapper function which uses a small subset of available parameters.
 In this case, our wrapper only needs the source image and your desired size: